Lafayette Park, Detroit: Mies, Hilberseimer, and Caldwell

 In 1956, when the project had been an open field for several years, Herbert Greenwald, a young Chicago developer, proposed to take on the project as a middle-income development.
 He conditioned his participation on using Ludwig Mies van der Rohe as the principal architect.
 At the time, Mies was an architecture professor at and the principal designer of buildings for the Illinois Institute of Technology.
-Mies had taken on sporadic projects outside of academic life, such as the Seagram's Building in Manhattan and 860-880 Lakeshore Drive in Chicago.
+Mies had taken on sporadic projects outside of academic life, such as the Seagram Building in Manhattan and 860–880 Lake Shore Drive in Chicago.
 Mies brought in Ludwig Hilberseimer and Alfred Caldwell, two of his associates at IIT, to serve respectively as site planner and landscape architect.
 Joseph Fujikawa, who had received a master's degree studying under Mies and ultimately would become the successor to Mies' practice, was the chief designer for all of Mies' residential projects.

 As reflected by promotional photos, the original site plan for the Gratiot Redevelopment featured five 22-story slab-shaped high-rises and four 22-story smaller and more square ones, as follows: